Sam Fox School of Design & Visual Arts

 Inquiry, Creativity and Synthesis

-The Sam Fox School offers rigorous art and architecture education at both the undergraduate and graduate levels, within the unique context of an independent, nationally prominent research university.
+The Sam Fox School offers rigorous art, design and architecture education at both the undergraduate and graduate levels, within the unique context of an independent, nationally prominent research university.

-The student body is composed of approximately 300 undergraduate and 50 graduate students in Art, as well as 200 undergraduate and 280 graduate students in Architecture.
-In all, they represent 17 countries, 47 states and the District of Columbia.
-Roughly 30 percent of undergraduates pursue combined studies within another university area.
+The student body is composed of approximately 300 undergraduate and 40 graduate students in Art as well as 200 undergraduate and 225 graduate students in Architecture.
+In all, they represent 18 countries, 43 states, the District of Columbia, and Puerto Rico.
+Roughly 30% of undergraduates pursue combined studies with another university area.

 Both core and advanced studios integrate contemporary theory and practice.
-Among the innovative programs are:
+Among the innovative programs offered are the following:

-- International studios in Barcelona, Buenos Aires, Florence and Helsinki are taught by Washington University faculty and offer a range of distinctive programs in art and architecture.
+- International studios in Barcelona, Berlin, Buenos Aires and Florence are taught by Washington University faculty and offer a range of distinctive programs in art and architecture.

 Uniting Creativity and Scholarship